Michigan State University: North campus

 The oldest part of campus lies on the Red Cedar river's north bank.
 It includes Collegiate Gothic architecture, plentiful trees, and curving roads with few straight lines.
 The college built its first three buildings here, of which none survive.
 Other historic buildings north of the river include the president's official residence, Cowles House; and Beaumont Tower, a carillon clock tower marking the site of College Hall, the original classroom building.
 To the east lies Eustace–Cole Hall, America's first freestanding horticulture laboratory.
 Other landmarks include the bronze statue of former president John A. Hannah, the W. J. Beal Botanical Garden, and the painted boulder known as "The Rock", a popular spot for theater, tailgating, and candlelight vigils.
 On the campus's northwest corner is the university's hotel, the Kellogg Hotel and Conference Center.
-The university also has a museum, initiated in 1857.
-MSU Museum is one of the Midwest's oldest museums and is accredited by the American Alliance of Museums.
+The university also has two museums.
+MSU Museum, initiated in 1857, is one of the Midwest's oldest museums and is accredited by the American Alliance of Museums.
+The Eli and Edythe Broad Art Museum, designed by Zaha Hadid, opened in 2012 as MSU's primary art gallery, and features art from MSU's permanent collection as well as from graduate students on campus.